cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 ![shoaling solution](shoaling_solution.png)

 By default, this will plot the bathymetry, but not the initial (analytical) solution.

-You can adjust this by passing the boolean values `plot_bathymetry` (if `true` always plot to first subplot) and `plot_initial`.
-Note that `plot_initial = true` will plot the initial solution at the same time as the numerical solution is plotted
-(the final time by default), i.e., if the initial condition is also used as an analytical solution, this will plot the analytical solution.
+You can adjust this by passing the boolean values `plot_bathymetry` (if `true`, always plot bathymetry in the first subplot) and `plot_initial`.
+Note that `plot_initial = true` will evaluate and plot the initial condition function at the same time `t` as the numerical solution being displayed (the final time by default).
+This means if your initial condition function represents an analytical solution, setting `plot_initial = true` will plot the analytical solution at that specific time for comparison.
-You can also provide a `conversion` function that converts the solution.
-A conversion function should take the values of the primitive variables `q` at one node, and the `equations` as input and should return an `SVector` of any length as output.
-For a user defined conversion function, there should also exist a function `varnames(conversion, equations)` that returns a `Tuple` of the variable names used for labelling.
-The conversion function can, e.g., be [`prim2cons`](@ref) or [`waterheight_total`](@ref) if one only wants to plot the total water height.
-The resulting plot will have one subplot for each of the returned variables of the conversion variable.
-By default, the conversion function is just [`prim2phys`](@ref), which computes the physical variables from the primitive ones, i.e., the identity for most equations.

 Plotting an animation over time can, e.g., be done by the following command, which uses `step` to plot the solution at a specific time step.
+Here `conversion = waterheight_total` makes it so that we only look at the waterheight ``\eta`` and not also the velocity ``v``.
+More on conversion functions for plotting can be found at TODO!!.

 ```@example overview
 anim = @animate for step in 1:length(sol.u)